-Ayrshire College (Ayr Campus) recently held a poster competition as part of a live brief for graphic design/communication students in partnership with Ann Moulds, founder of Scotland Against Stalking.
-The brief was to design a poster which would be distributed throughout the UK to raise awareness of stalking – the theme for this year is raising awareness of stalking in schools.
-The poster will be displayed in all schools across the UK during stalking awareness week which is taking place from Monday, 20th April to Sunday, 26th April 2015.
+In 2015 Ayrshire College (Ayr Campus) held a poster competition as part of a live brief for graphic design/communication students in partnership with Ann Moulds, founder of Scotland Against Stalking.
+The brief was to design a poster which would be distributed throughout the UK to raise awareness of stalking – this poster continues to be used today to raise awareness of stalking as part of the ‘stalking awareness week’ that is held during the month of April.

 For further information on Action Scotland Against Stalking campaign, visit: